 Blips on the Radar Screen

-At this early stage of the revolution, an awareness of Wahls’s work is still just a blip on the radar screens of the multi-trillion-dollar pharmaceutical industry.
-But if Terry Wahls is right, and drugs may not be needed in treating MS and other complex chronic diseases, the corporate Goliath will almost certainly take note of her.
+At this early stage of the revolution, Wahls’s work is still just a blip on the radar screens of the multi-trillion-dollar pharmaceutical industry.
+But if Terry Wahls is right, and drugs may not be needed in treating MS and other complex chronic diseases, the corporate Goliath will almost certainly take note.

 To advance the cause and prepare for that day, Wahls and her team are ever in search of angel donors to support her research, operations, and outreach.
 Until then, Dr. Wahls will grab every opportunity to tell her story.